PAIR-code/deliberate-lab/lit/README.md

 #### Config vs. Preview Components

-Config components use services in `src/services/config` to update a new experiment.
+Config components use services in `src/services/config` to update a new experiment (i.e., on the "Create experiment" page).

-Preview components do not use services; rather, they pass in the current stage as a property.
+Preview components pass in data from (and/or use) participant services (ParticipantService, ChatService); these are used to render experiment stage pages.